Find Affordable College Courses

 Read full report on Physical Sciences at The University of Texas at Austin

-With a ranking of #9, The University of Texas at Dallas did quite well on this year’s most popular schools for physical sciences students working on their master’s degree.
-Located in the midsize city of Richardson, UT Dallas is a public college with a very large student population.
+The University of Texas at Dallas did quite well in this year’s ranking of the most popular places for physical sciences students to get a master’s degree.
+It came in at #9 on the list.
+Located in the city of Richardson, UT Dallas is a public school with a fairly large student population.

 Women make up 22% of the physical sciences majors at the school.

-Read full report on Physical Sciences at The University of Texas at Dallas
+Full Physical Sciences at The University of Texas at Dallas Report

 About 39% of the students majoring in physical sciences at the school are women while 61% are male.